TheKikGen/MPC-LiveXplore-bootstrap/README.md

 #              : remote session.
 This module will stop the service (so will disable also Live remote control).
 #              : If you use rtpmidid module, this is a recommended setting to avoid conflicts.
 # ---------------------------------------------------------------------------------------------------------
-# iamforce2    : Force software launcher V2 on a MPC using midimapper.so ld_preload library
+# iamforce2    : Force software launcher V2 on a MPC using midimapper.so ld_preload library.
+It is possible
+#              : to pass the driver id of your midi device with the syntax  : iamforce@<driverid>.
+#              : e.g. DOER_LIST="iamforce@LPMK3"
 # ---------------------------------------------------------------------------------------------------------
 # smbnetfs     : Connect to your Windows share from your Force or MPC
 # ---------------------------------------------------------------------------------------------------------